-Some of you are probably wondering, what exactly is a docent?
+Some of you are probably wondering, what is a docent?
 Well, the word docent has its root in the Latin, “docents,” meaning to teach.
-Our Docents are a huge part of the Education Department here at the YAM.
-Docents provide tours to school children and/or adults, as well as helping with our various classes and events.
-They also may provide pre- and post-visit art appreciation presentations in the schools.
+Our Docents are a huge part of the Education Department at the YAM.
+Docents learn about our collection, exhibitions, and art education approach.
+They lead tours for children and adults, help with our artmaking classes and events, travel to schools to give Art Suitcase presentations, and more.

 *Meetings held every Monday during the school year in the Education Studio*